ryanArora/ros/README.md

 I started this project in the Fall term of my 2nd year of University because I was interested in Operating Systems development.

-This project is a very simple Operating Systems kernel that:
+This project is a simple Operating Systems kernel that:

 -   Boots from UEFI
 -   Loads the Global Descriptor Table
 -   Loads the Interrupt Descriptor Table
 -   Has a simple console keyboard driver
+-   Page frame allocator
+-   Heap (slab allocator)
+-   NVMe block driver

 I took lots of inspiration from [osdev.org](https://wiki.osdev.org/).